gobeyondidentity/customer-docs/docs/platform/manage-updates-and-notifications.md

 To re-enable notification updates and add the Check for Updates menu item back to the Policy drop-down menu, remove the DisableUpdates key.

 :::note
-In addition to managing updates, system administrators can also create policy to [manage the the Authenticator versions](/docs/secure-work/workforce-settings/policy/policy-writing/setting-a-platform-version-policy) that can be installed on devices.
+In addition to managing updates, system administrators can also create policy to ... that can be installed on devices.
 :::